US consumer price growth slowed last month as inflation shows signs of steady decline

 Measured year over year, inflation slowed to just 4% in May — the lowest 12-month figure in over two years and well below April’s 4.9% annual rise.
 The pullback was driven by tumbling gas prices, a much smaller rise in grocery prices than in previous months and less expensive furniture, air fares and appliances.

-Tuesday’s inflation figures arrive just as Federal Reserve officials begin a pivotal two-day meeting, after which they’re expected to leave interest rates alone after imposing 10 straight rate hikes dating back to March 2022.
-On Wednesday, the central bank will likely announce that it’s skipping a rate hike but may hint that it will resume raising rates as soon as July.
-Top Fed officials have said they’re leaning toward a so-called “skip” to allow time to assess how their rate hikes have affected inflation and the overall economy.
+Tuesday’s inflation figures from the government arrived one day before the Federal Reserve is expected to leave interest rates alone after imposing 10 straight rate hikes dating back to March 2022.
+After a two-day meeting, the Fed will likely announce that it’s skipping a rate hike but may hint that it will resume raising rates as soon as July.

-Still, last month’s drop-off in overall inflation isn’t likely to convince the Fed’s policymakers that they’re close to curbing the high inflation that has gripped the nation for two years.
-The Fed tends to focus more on “core” prices, which exclude volatile food and energy costs and generally provide a clearer view of inflation.
+Last month’s drop-off in overall inflation isn’t likely to convince the Fed’s policymakers that they’re close to curbing the high inflation that has gripped the nation for two years.
+The central bank tends to focus more closely on “core” prices, which exclude volatile food and energy costs and are considered better able to capture underlying inflation trends.
+These prices remain stubbornly high.

-And core prices remained high last month, rising 0.4% from April to May, the sixth straight month of increases at that level or higher.
-Compared with a year ago, core inflation slipped to 5.3% from 5.5%.
-That is still far above the Fed’s target of 2%.
+Core prices rose a sizable 0.4% from April to May, the sixth straight month of increases at that level or higher.
+Compared with a year ago, core inflation slipped from 5.5% to 5.3% but is still far above the Fed’s target of 2%.

-Last month’s core inflation was fueled mainly by high apartment rental costs and a second straight jump in used car prices, which soared 4.4% just from April to May.
+Yet some positive signs, even in the measures of core prices, suggest that underlying inflation pressures may be receding.
+The outsize increases in core prices were driven mainly by rising rents and by another spike in used car prices.
+Real-time data suggests that increases in those categories will soon recede and help cool inflation.

+“Outside of those two components, the trend has become very encouraging,” Stephen Juneau, an economist at Bank of America, said in a research note.
+“We should continue to see improvement in core” prices.

+Economists say inflation is being driven by a narrower set of goods and services.
+Excluding housing costs — which include rents and hotel prices, which jumped last month — prices actually dipped 0.1% from April to May.
+And they’re up just 2.1% from a year ago.

+Rents rose 0.5% from April to May, down from the peak gains of 0.7% to 0.8% last year.
+Used car prices soared 4.4% just from April to May.
 Those two factors alone drove four-fifths of the monthly increase in core prices, according to Ian Shepherdson, chief economist at Pantheon Macroeconomics.

-Yet most analysts expect those costs to slowly ease in the coming months, which could put core inflation on a steady downward path.
-Wholesale prices of used cars declined last month, for example, which may foretell lower retail used-car prices in coming months.
+And the government said housing costs made up three-fifths of year-over-year core inflation.

+Yet it could take months for rising costs in those areas to ease back to pre-pandemic levels.
+Fed officials will want to see the expected price declines in rents and used cars actually materialize before they extend any pause in rate increases.

 “There’s progress, it’s encouraging,” said Eric Winograd, chief economist at asset manager AllianceBernstein.
 “I think it’s enough for the Fed to pause tomorrow….But I don’t think it is enough that we can sound the all-clear.”